 - Traffic Infraction Enforcement Officer.

 In the jury instruction, the court must state the class of officers to which the victim belongs, e.g., probation officer, a correctional officer.
 The court may also instruct the jury that the named victim is a particular type of officer listed above.

 To prove the crime of Battery on a [Law Enforcement Officer], the State must prove the following four elements beyond a reasonable doubt:

-- Defendant intentionally touched or struck (the victim) against his or her will or caused bodily harm to the victim.
+- The defendant intentionally touched or struck (the victim) against his or her will or caused bodily harm to the victim.

 - The victim was a law enforcement officer (or working in another protected profession listed above).